Zangos2AN905/HATE2K/README.md

 # HATE2K
-Not to be confused with HATE corruptor for Undertale.
-A corruptor for RPG Maker 2k(3) games.
+This is a corruptor for RPG Maker 2k(3) games.

+# How to use
+Install python 3.12 or higher and open the py file with python. or Get the binaries from the releases

+# This currently is in beta stages, it doesn't corrupt dialogues yet!